 The “low-cut” switch reduces the bass response (−10 dB at 100 Hz), this compensates for the over-emphasised-bass proximity-effect when close-miking with a cardioid capsule, and can reduce the rumble caused by blowing wind, and low-frequency resonances in some rooms.
 Otherwise, the “flat” middle switch position is the normal operating mode.
 The low-cut filter is after the pre-amp, and presents no advantage over doing low-cut filtering at the mixer, instead.
 In fact, doing low-cut filtering at the mixer gives you much more control over the tonal quality of the sound.
 Speaking in general, I've come across too many situations where a simple low-cut filter completely ruins the sound quality, by excessively attenuating bass frequences.
 And the amount of bass-cut needed to counter the proximity effect will be determined by the distance between the mike and the sound source, a simple on/off switch can't cover all those variations.
 Though, it's still useful to have for those cases where low frequency sound is causing problems, and your other equipment has no low-cut filtering.

-There's a −10 dB attenuator pad inside the headamp for the CP1, CP2, and CP3 capsules (unscrew the capsule for access), for dealing with very loud sound (the CP4 capsule has a built-in headamp, with no attenuator control).
+There's a −10 dB attenuator pad inside the headamp for the CP1, CP2, and CP3 capsules (unscrew the capsule for access), for dealing with very loud sound levels (the CP4 capsule has a built-in headamp, with no attenuator control).
 As the attenuator is on the input of the headamp, it can prevent overload within the microphone.
+In some situations you will need to use this attenuator (it's no good trying to reduce the gain of equipment you've connected the mike to, if the mike is being internally overdriven).
 Take care when rotating the attenuator switch, it can jam, and do not scrape off the contacts.
 Keep your fingers off the contacts, use a tool to rotate the switch.

 Switch off before dissembling any part of the mike.
 Be careful not to cross-thread or over-tighten.